cited/JRI-Viewer/docs/installing.rst

 Installation
 ************

-Installation is done via /admin/setup.php
+Installation is done via setup.php located in the /admin directory

+PHP and PostgreSQL are required.

+Create a PostgreSQL database and run the installer.

-Using Installer
+Running the Installer
 =======================

 Clone or download the repoistory